wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-deploy-meetings/includes/2-set-up-users.md

 ### Allow dial-in users to bypass the lobby

 This policy is per-organizer.
 The setting controls whether people who dial in by phone join the meeting directly or wait in the lobby, whatever the **Automatically admit people** setting fixes.
 The default value is **False**.
-When it's **False**, dial-in users will wait in the lobby until an organization user joins the meeting with a Teams client, and admits them.
+When it's **False**, dial-in users will wait in the lobby until an organization user joins the meeting with a Teams client and admits them.
 If it's **True**, dial-in users will automatically join the meeting when an organization user arrives.

 ### Configure desktop sharing in Microsoft Teams